 I was pretty impressed that I played the kick for a long time using my foot, but it never slit on the carpet.
 This is an effect you get from many devices that cannot stick on the ground.

-As stated above, it comes with four units; the Kick, Electro, Percussion, and WAV Pad.
-The first three are different from the last one because they don’t have factory-loaded sounds.
+As stated above, it comes with four units; the Kick, Electronic Percussion, and one WAV Pad.

 More about the build

-One thing sets the SPD: ONE apart is how it resembles the Iconic Boss Pedal line-up by Roland.
+One thing sets this: ONE apart is how it resembles the Iconic Boss Pedal line-up by.
 It comes in bright colors, features, and all-metal chassis and a front styling highly recognizable to guitar players.

 What is more, the pads can be player by hand, sticks, or even foot.
 These features are not only aimed at making the drummer feel great but to offer them compatibility.
 You can put this pad anywhere and still enjoy your playing.